ricardocabral/iskdaemon/README.md

 # Install instructions

-Installation, usage instructions and more details are available online at http://www.imgseek.net/isk-daemon/documents-1/install-and-usage [dead link]

-Here are quick guide to build from cloned repo.
-You may want to ``sudo`` all this commands if you have permission errors.
+Here is a quick guide to build from a cloned git repo.
+You may want to ``sudo`` all these commands if you have permission errors.
-I assume you know how to build from source and have all build tools and libraries installed for your system.
+I assume you know how to build from source and have all build tools (most are installed on the next steps) and libraries installed for your system.

 ##Ubuntu Quick Start